For framework developers, writing unit tests is a must. These tests will help developers

 at different step of life cycle.
 In this section, we are focus on unit tests.
 There is

-times in a day.
-They need to run as fast as possible so that developers likes to run
+times a day.
+They need to run as fast as possible so that developers will enjoy running

-these tests.
-They need to cover the majority of branches in the code but there is no
+them.
+They need to cover the majority of branches in the code but without

 dependencies to external systems.

-The unit tests sit in /src/test folder as default and they have class name like Test and
+The unit tests sit in /src/test folder as default and they have class names like Test and

-method names prefix with test are test cases.
+method names prefix with test, to indicate that they are test cases.

 5 now.
 To use Junit5, you need to put the dependency into the parent pom.